Common Food Allergies in Babies

 Feeding a fussy toddler is difficult under any circumstances.
-Add to that food allergies or trouble digesting certain foods, and it becomes even harder.
-There’s a difference between a real allergy (a serious medical problem) and intolerance (which is mostly inconvenient).
+Add to that food allergies in babies or trouble digesting certain foods, and it becomes even harder.
+There's a difference between a real food allergy (a serious medical problem) and intolerance (which is mostly inconvenient).
 These guidelines will help you to tell the difference.

 Allergic reactions are triggered when the body starts making antibodies to proteins in foods.
 A severe allergic reaction, with difficulty breathing and even collapse and shock, can be a life-threatening emergency.
 Fortunately, most allergic reactions are milder, with symptoms that may include: hives and other red, spotty rashes, diarrhoea, vomiting, runny nose and wheezing.

 is the most common cause of allergic reactions in small children.
 About two or three of every 100 children are affected by cows' milk allergy; almost 95 per cent outgrow this by the age of four.

 are the second most common.
 Reactions to these foods are less likely to disappear as your child grows up, and may be lifelong problems.